Best toy cars with eyes for pretend play

 The garage itself can also make noise by pushing the buttons and there is one tow truck that triggers songs, phrases and fun sound effects when it crosses one of the garage's 9 SmartPoints.

-The only sad thing about it was that the car that comes with it is one of the least suitable for the garage because it is a bit high and does not slide off the garage slide so well, while the car we already had is much better off to drive.
+The only sad thing I thought about it was that the auto that comes with it is actually one of the least suitable for the garage because it is a bit high and does not slide down the garage slide very well, while the auto that we already had, we can drive much better.

-Anyway, this is only a minor detail and immediately fixed if you buy several cars for it.
+Anyway, this is just a minor detail and will be resolved immediately if you have more than one cars buy for it.

 Why I like him: a well-priced, easy-to-assemble garage that is solidly set up for children under 3 and offers a lot for the money.